Handling product inventory

 Create order always (and reduce inventory) |

-Recharge always creates the order, even if no product inventory is available in Shopify.
+Recharge always creates the order, even if there is no available product inventory in Shopify.
 For example, if the inventory is set to 0 and a customer orders 10 items, the inventory would be reflected as -10 in Shopify. |

 Create order only if inventory is available (and reduce inventory)